benbucksch/sasl-rememberme/draft-bucksch-sasl-rememberme.md

 1. The token MUST also allow the server to infer the username.
 The token alone must be sufficient to log in.
-2. The token MUST not expire.
+2. The token MUST NOT expire.
 (ALTERNATIVE EXPIRY: The token MUST be valid for at least 30 days.)
-3. The server SHOULD be able to revoke a token of a specific user, in case this specific user account or device is compromised.
+3. The server SHOULD be able to revoke the tokens, in case this specific user account or device was compromised.
-In this case, the login MUST fails and the SASL error message MUST explain the situation to the user and give instructions how to remedy the situation.
+In this case, the login MUST fail and the SASL error message MUST explain the situation to the user and give instructions how to remedy the situation.